lf-edge/ekuiper/docs/en_US/operation/manager-ui/overview.md

 * UI end: a visual interface, easy for users to operate
 * Kuiper-manager: Management console, which essentially is a reverse HTTP proxy service, providing the services of user management, permission verification.
 It can be deployed in the cloud or at the edge
-* eKuiper instance: managed eKuiper node instance, Kuiper-manager can manage multiple eKuiper nodes at the same time
+* eKuiper instance: managed eKuiper node instance, eKuiper-manager can manage multiple eKuiper nodes at the same time

 ![construct](./resources/arch.png)

 ## Install the management console

+In production, eKuiper is usually installed at the edge and eKuiper manager is installed at the gateway or cloud to manage one or more eKuiper instances at the edge.
+In this case, the two are deployed on different physical machines and need to be deployed separately.
+This chapter will use this approach for deployment.

+During test, it is more handy to use docker compose to install and deploy both products with one click.
+Please refer to [Run with Management Console](../../installation.md#running-ekuiper-with-management-console) for details.

 ### Install eKuiper